NextronSystems/asgard-manual/administration/users.rst

    * - Response Control
      - Run playbooks, including playbooks for evidence collection, to kill processes or isolate an endpoint
    * - Service Control
-     - User can manage services on endpoint, e.g. Aurora or LogWatcher
+     - User can manage services on endpoint, e.g. Aurora

 Restrictions
 ^^^^^^^^^^^^